Miss World 1970

 Miss World 1970 was the 20th anniversary of the Miss World pageant, held on 20 November 1970 at the Royal Albert Hall in London, United Kingdom.
 Jennifer Hosten from Grenada won the crown of Miss World 1970.
 Although Miss World 1969, Eva Rueber-Staier of Austria, was present and took part in a dance routine before the announcement of the winner, the new Miss World was crowned by Bob Hope.
 The event was marked by controversy in the days beforehand, during the contest itself and afterwards.

 Background

-Seletion of participants
+Selection of participants

-58 contestants competed for the Miss World title.
+A total of 58 contestants competed for the Miss World title.

-This edition saw South Africa send two contestants to Miss World 1970 due to racial segregation in the country: a white contestant represented 'South Africa,' while a black contestant competed under the title 'Africa South.'
+This edition saw South Africa send two contestants due to racial segregation in the country: a white contestant represented "South Africa," while a black contestant competed under the title "Africa South."

 Debuts, returns, and, withdrawals

 This edition marked the debut of Grenada and Mauritius.
 Also the return of Hong Kong and Puerto Rico, which last competed in 1959, Spain last competed in 1964, Malaysia last competed in 1966, Portugal last competed in 1967, and Ceylon, Italy, Switzerland and Thailand last competed in 1968.

 Chile, Costa Rica, the Czechoslovakia and Paraguay, withdrew from the competition for unknown reasons.